omshinde/workshop/docs/chapters/chapter-1.rst

 * Writing advanced queries.
 * Writing a custom PostgreSQL stored procedure in ‘plpgsql’.

-Please see the :doc:`<../index>` for full content of this workshop.
+Please see the :doc:`contents <../index>` for full content of this workshop.

 .. rubric:: Prerequisites